 Intelligence analysts are typically required to process large volumes of data in a timely manner in order to extract useful information and detect potential security threats.
-TIDE (Team Information Decision Engine) is a new software tool which addresses this challenge.
+The TIDE (Team Information Decision Engine) is a new software tool which addresses this challenge.

 Research and historical evidence have shown that analysts’ judgements are often inconsistent due to the mass of data, the variation in types and nature of intelligence information, and the time pressures analysts are operating within.
-Consequently, intelligence analysts often take decisions that deviate significantly from those of their peers, from their own prior decisions, and from training rules that they themselves claim to follow.
+Consequently, intelligence analysts often make decisions that deviate significantly from those of their peers, from their own prior decisions, and from training rules that they themselves claim to follow.

-Known as the TIDE Team Information Decision Engine (TIDE), the software is designed to evaluate the consistency of analysts’ judgements at individual and group levels, as well as identifying key factors or biases which influence an analyst’s decision making.
+Known as the TIDE (Team Information Decision Engine), the software is designed to evaluate the consistency of analysts’ judgements at individual and group levels, as well as identifying key factors or biases which influence an analyst’s decision making.

 The team that developed the TIDE included experts from security in both police and military contexts, so one of the perceived benefits of its exploitation is cross-fertilisation between police intelligence and the military domains.

-As part of CREST’s commitment to open access research this guide is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.

-IMAGE CREDITS: Copyright ©2020 R. Stevens / CREST (CC BY-SA 4.0)
+IMAGE CREDITS: Copyright ©2023 R. Stevens / CREST (CC BY-SA 4.0)